As the westernmost institution in the UNC system, Western Carolina University provides

 and make the student experience richer and more meaningful.

-Located in Scott Hall (two floors) and Walker Hall (one floor), the Academic Success Program (ASP) enrolls students during the summer prior to their first year of college.
+The Academic Success Program (ASP) enrolls students during the summer prior to their first year of college.
 Students

 continue as a community of learners enrolled in a leadership course focused on civic

-Located in Scott Hall, this community focuses on leadership through the thematic lens of masculinity.
+This community focuses on leadership through the thematic lens of masculinity.
 Students

 explore opportunities to express emotions in an appropriate manner and in a setting